Visa name

 Can I bring my family on the Portugal nomad visa?

-Yes — spouses, registered partners, and dependent children can usually be included in the same application as dependents.
-Each dependent typically requires separate documentation (marriage certificate, birth certificates, financial proof that the main applicant's income covers the whole family).
-Fees per dependent vary by country.
+Yes.
+Spouses, registered partners, and dependent children can usually be added to the main application as dependents.
+Each person needs their own paperwork: marriage certificate, birth certificates, and proof that the main applicant's income is enough to cover the whole family.
+Per-dependent fees vary.

 What are the most common reasons Portugal digital nomad visa applications get rejected?